Arthurkhan/star-gazer-analysis/updateLog.md

 4. **Smart Loading Strategy**
    - Auto-loads initial pages for businesses with many reviews (like The Little Prince Cafe)
-   - Provides manual "Load More" button for additional data
+   - Provides manual \"Load More\" button for additional data
    - Prevents browser crashes by limiting max reviews to 10,000
    - Shows loading progress and completion status
    - Maintains performance while ensuring data completeness